I’m about to give you “my list.”

 1315 Ponce de Leon Blvd., Coral Gables

 Itamae: Food halls are all the rage in Miami, and inside this most-luxurious St. Roch Market in the fashionable Design District, you’ll find a host a good spots.
-One of my favorites is Itamae, run by the Peruvian Chiang family (father, daughter, son).
+One of my favorites is Itamae, run by the Peruvian Chang family (father, daughter, son).
 You’ll find everything from sushi to Nikkei (Japanese-Peruvian) and chifa (Chinese-Peruvian).

 140 Northeast 39th St., inside St. Roch Market, Design District